teijuan/teijuan.github.io/_posts/2023-02-26-new-website.md

 # <https://teijuan.github.io>

-It's a brand new website I've been working on, that seems to work better than [the Netlify one](https://teijuan.netlify.app/), and every info about commissions and contact from the old site were moved to this github address.
+It's a personal website I've been working on, that seems to work better than [the Netlify one](https://teijuan.netlify.app/), and every info about commissions and contact from the old site were moved to this github address.

 I also expect to publish most of updates about my art jobs here (like a new promo or project), saving time spend in copypasting the same texts into every page and reformatting according to the site's rules.
 (Like I did seconds before posting this journal.)